 When it comes to training a dog, choosing the route of puppy classes or hiring a private trainer can significantly add to the cost of owning and raising a new pet.

 Training is essential for making sure that you and your pup will be able to coexist happily.
-Dogs need to know their boundaries and what is expected of them and the way to do this is through training.
+Dogs need to know their boundaries and what is expected of them.

 Without thorough training a dog can become an owner’s worst nightmare, wreaking havoc on their house and mental well being.